-- 11.6 Where there are 20 or more proposed redundancies, and before consultation starts, the Trust Board will notify the Redundancy Payments Service (RPS), as required. - 11.7 Under collective consultation rules the trust is obliged, under s.188(4) of the Trade Union and Labour Relations (Consolidation) Act 1992, to inform the trade union representatives in writing at the outset of the collective consultation period of: - i) The reasons for the proposal. - ii) The numbers and descriptions of employees whom it is proposed to dismiss as redundant. - iii) The total number of employees of any such description employed at the establishment. - iv) The proposed method of selecting the employees who may be dismissed should reflect the decision of the Trust Board. - v) The proposed method of carrying out the dismissals with due regard to any procedure, including the period over which the dismissals are to take effect. (notice period and appropriate dates). - vi) The proposed method for calculating the redundancy payments. - vii) Information with respect to the number of agency workers working temporarily for and under the supervision and direction of the school, the parts of the school in which they are working and the type work they are carrying out. - 11.8 At the commencement of the process the Trust Board will determine if any additional information is to be made available, in order to assist meaningful consultation, this may, for example, include financial information and/or the school development plan.
-Any requests from staff or trade union representatives for additional information made during the consultation process will be considered by the relevant committee and/or Headteacher. - 11.9 The trust is committed to complying with statutory requirements for collective consultation, where applicable, before issuing any individual notices of redundancy.
-These are:
+- At least 30 days collective consultation where the school is considering making between 20 and 99 employees redundant within 90 days. - At least 45 days collective consultation where the school is considering making 100 or more employees redundant within 90 days. - 11.6 Where there are 20 or more proposed redundancies, and before consultation starts, the Trust Board will notify the Redundancy Payments Service (RPS), as required. - 11.7 Under collective consultation rules the school is obliged, under s.188(4) of the Trade Union and Labour Relations (Consolidation) Act 1992, to inform the trade union representatives in writing at the outset of the collective consultation period of: - i) The reasons for the proposal. - ii) The numbers and descriptions of employees whom it is proposed to dismiss as redundant. - iii) The total number of employees of any such description employed at the establishment. - iv) The proposed method of selecting the employees who may be dismissed should reflect the decision of the Trust Board. - v) The proposed method of carrying out the dismissals with due regard to any procedure, including the period over which the dismissals are to take effect. (notice period and appropriate dates). - vi) The proposed method for calculating the redundancy payments. - vii) Information with respect to the number of agency workers working temporarily for and under the supervision and direction of the school, the parts of the school in which they are working and the type work they are carrying out.